falcosecurity/falco/ADOPTERS.md

 ## Projects that use Falco libs

+* [R6/Phoenix](https://r6security.com/) is an attack surface protection company that uses moving target defense to provide fully automated, proactive and devops friendly security to its customers.
+There are a set of policies you can add to enable the moving target defense capabilities.
+Some of them are triggered by a combination of Falco's findings.
+You can kill, restart and rename pods according to the ever changing policies.

 * [SysFlow](https://sysflow.io) SysFlow is a cloud-native system telemetry framework that focuses on data abstraction, behavioral analytics, and noise reduction.
 At its core, SysFlow exposes a compact open telemetry format that records workload behaviors by connecting event and flow representations of process control flows, file interactions, and network communications.
 The resulting abstraction encodes a graph structure that enables provenance reasoning on host and container environments, and fast retrieval of security-relevant information.

 ## Adding a name